GledsonAfonso/url-shortener/server/README.md

 ## General setup

 * First, copy the `.env.example` contents into a new `.env` file at the root of the project.
+Update the values if needed
+  * If you intent on running the server without Docker, set the `DATABASE_HOST` envvar to `localhost`.
+Otherwise, set it to the same name as the database `service name` located in the Docker Compose file

-* And then install the dependencies with:
+* Then, install the dependencies with:

 ```bash
 pnpm install